photoprism/photoprism-docs/docs/user-guide/organize/edit.md

 #### From full screen mode ####

-1. In the upper right corner click edit.
+1. In the upper right corner click :material-pencil:.

     ![Screenshot](img/edit-open-2.png)